marko-londo/IBM-ESPN-Case-Study/README.md

 - ### NLP in Sports

     NLP has various applications in the sports world, not just for journalists and fans, but for teams, coaches and organizations as well.
-    Some examples of its uses are as follows:
+    Some examples of its uses include:
-    - Sentiment Analysis: NLP can be used to analyze social media posts, news articles, and fan discussions to guage public sentiment towards teams, players and sporting events.
+    - **Sentiment Analysis**: NLP can be used to analyze social media posts, news articles, and fan discussions to guage public sentiment towards teams, players and sporting events.
 This information can help teams and sports organizations understand public opinon and make informed decisions.

-    - Player and Team Performance Analysis: NLP can be used to extract data from match reports and sports commentary, to help coaches gain a better understanding of their own performance or their opponents.
+    - **Player and Team Performance Analysis**: NLP can be used to extract data from match reports and sports commentary, to help coaches gain a better understanding of their own performance or their opponents.

-    - Injury Prediction and Prevention: NLP can be used to analyze injury reports and medical records to identify risk factors associated with injuries in order to take preventative action or develop injury recovery plans.
+    - **Injury Prediction and Prevention**: NLP can be used to analyze injury reports and medical records to identify risk factors associated with injuries in order to take preventative action or develop injury recovery plans.

-    - Sports Analytics: NLP can be used to extract data from player biographies and articles to structure advanced analytics, trend analysism and predictive modeling to gain deeper insights into player performance and game outcomes.
+    - **Sports Analytics**: NLP can be used to extract data from player biographies and articles to structure advanced analytics, trend analysism and predictive modeling to gain deeper insights into player performance and game outcomes.
 This is the main use of NLP in sports.<br><br>

 - ### Developments in Sports Analytics